 Providing new ways to join meetings:

-An exciting new feature of the new VC bridge is the option to join a scheduled VC bridge meeting or session virtually from your desktop, using a headset and camera.
+An exciting new feature of the new VC bridge is the option to join a scheduled VC bridge meeting or session virtually from your laptop or PC, using a web browser, headset and camera.

 Skype for Business (for administrative use)

 Skype for Business is a desktop enterprise application for administrative use.
-It will be replacing the current FoM desktop VC application (Movi) as it has reached end of life.
-Eligible users are currently limited to current Movi users, those who had an existing need for desktop VC that had not been fulfilled by Movi, and those who have a new need for desktop VC as a result of the JPN3 Relocation Project.
+Eligible users are currently limited to current Movi users, those who had an existing need for desktop VC that had not been fulfilled by Movi.

 When is this all happening?

-The Next Gen VC team will be assessing existing users' VC needs in the summer of 2017 to determine which tool (Web Browser / Skype for Business) might be right for you / your team.
+The Next Gen VC team will be assessing existing users VC needs throughout summer and fall 2017 to determine which tool (Web Browser / Skype for Business) might be right for you / your team.

 Where can I get support for the new tools?